MichaelEGA/Open-Galaxy/README.md

   - Luis_Humainoide: https://pixabay.com/users/humanoide_media-12661853/

 Assets have only been used when permission has been given or implied by the author.
 No assets from officially licensed Star Wars games or sources have been used.
 For a full list of assets and their authors see the in game credits.

+**AI Disclosure**

+AI is used to generate voices of pilots in mission, AI is also occasionally consulted when solving programming problems.
+AI is not used to create images, 3d objects, text, or missions.

 **Licence**